 He spent several years in the UK and France as composer for theatre, dance, video, and film.
-Since returning to Australia he has become a regular orchestral recording conductor specialising in recording to image.
+After returning to Australia he was a regular orchestral recording conductor specialising in recording to image.
 In 1996-7 he conducted a series of recordings with the Melbourne Symphony Orchestra.
-In 1998, he was the Artistic Director of Camera Camerata – an orchestral recording project for filmmakers and the Australian Youth Camerata Orchestra.
 In 2000, he conducted recordings of works for the Opening Ceremony, Sydney Olympic Games with the Sydney Symphony Orchestra.
-In December 2012, Edward conducted the inaugural “SpaceTime Concerto Competition”.
+In December 2012, Edward conducted the inaugural “SpaceTime Concerto Competition” at Newcastle Conservatorium.

 Orchestral: Symphony No 2 – In memoriam Don Banks, Cinema Music, Resurrection, I Can’t See You But I Know You’re Here; Neikos; Acragas